*Nothing in this article constitutes medical advice. Seek the guidance of a physician if you have any questions.*

 Humans are difficult creatures of habit.
 Whether you think you’re less picky or choosy than most people, you’re still used to countless things in your life that help to provide some level of comfort.
 One of the most important aspects of your life to be picky about is your sleeping routine.
 Whether you’re on the road or in your home, get the comfort and rest that you need.

-For the many around the world who use CPAP devices to help get the air and rest that they need, the Sleep8 Ozone Cleaner is an efficient, and portable, way to clean your CPAP anywhere you need to!
+For the many around the world who use CPAP devices to help get the air and rest that they need, the Sleep8 is an efficient, and portable, way to help maintain your CPAP supplies anywhere you need to!